Dental Hygienist Education and Training Requirements

 The Commission on Dental Accreditation (CODA) is the only agency approved by the USDE to accredit dental hygiene education programs.
-There are approximately 270 commission-accredited dental hygiene programs in the United States.
+There are several hundred CODA-accredited dental hygiene programs in the United States.

 Examination and Licensure

 Dental hygienists are licensed by each state to provide dental hygiene care and patient education.
 Almost all states require that dental hygienists be graduates of commission-accredited dental hygiene education programs to be eligible for state licensure.
 And, almost all states require candidates for licensure to obtain a passing score on the National Board Dental Hygiene Examination (a comprehensive written examination) in addition to passing the state-authorized licensure examination.
 The state or regional examination tests candidates' clinical dental hygiene skills as well as their knowledge of dental hygiene and related subjects.

 Upon receipt of their license, dental hygienists may use "R.D.H." after their names to signify recognition by the state that they are a Registered Dental Hygienist.